NATIONAL ONE-HIT WONDER DAY

 HOW TO OBSERVE #OneHitWonderDay

 How many one-hit wonders can you name?
 Do you know the title and the artist?
+While you’re exploring your playlists, check out these 10 One Hit Wonders that Stand the Test of Time.
 Use #OneHitWonderDay to share on social media.

 ONE HIT WONDER DAY HISTORY